-This V&V project began using Version 4.05 of FDS.
-As part of the V&V process, several improvements were made and a minor bug was corrected in this version.
-The improvements were mostly to expand the output options, as illustrated by the following examples:
+This V&V project began using version 4.0.5 of FDS.
+As part of the V&V process, several improvements were made and several minor bugs were corrected in this version.
+The improvements were mostly to expand the output options, for example:

-- FDS can automatically compute hot gas layer (HGL) temperature and height.
-These are not part of a CFD calculation. - FDS can now predict thermocouple temperatures, rather than gas temperatures.
-Because temperatures are usually measured by thermocouples, this capability is useful when comparing FDS temperature outputs to experimental data. - FDS now has the capability to mimic radiometers, net heat flux gauges, and total heat flux gauges.
+- FDS can automatically compute HGL temperature and height.
+These are not part of a CFD calculation. - FDS can now predict thermocouple temperatures, as opposed to gas temperatures.
+Since temperatures are usually measured by thermocouples, this capability is useful when comparing FDS temperature outputs to experimental data. - FDS now has to capability to mimic radiometers, net heat flux gauges, and total heat flux gauges.
 These are the most common measurement tools for heat flux.
 This capability is useful when comparing FDS heat flux outputs to experimental data.

 A minor bug was identified and fixed as a result of using FDS in this V&V process.
 The bug involved a flaw in the smoke species boundary condition, which allowed the smoke concentration to increase even after the fire was suppressed.
-This bug only occurred in simulations of sealed compartments, something not commonly done with FDS to date.

-The final version of FDS used in this study is Version 4.06 and includes the changes described above.
+The final version of FDS used in this study is version 4.0.6 and includes the changes described above.